-The COVID-19 pandemic is far from over, but we’re finally seeing the light at the end of the tunnel with President Biden’s recent announcement that there will be enough vaccines available for all US adults by the end of May.
+The COVID-19 pandemic is far from over, but we’re finally seeing the light at the end of the tunnel as more and more people get vaccinated.
 With the end of the pandemic comes the uncertainty of what the future of the workforce, employee management, and employee experiences will look like from an HR lens.
 The past year has completely reset existing work trends and priorities for most HR professionals, so it’s time to pick up the pieces and pave the way to post-COVID recovery.
 Here are some trends that are here to stay post-COVID, and some tips for how HR can prepare.

 Post-COVID Workforce Trends

 1. Remote work is here to stay